atom/atom/docs/rfcs/001-updateable-bundled-packages.md

 3. **Atom's `package.json` *must* stay up to date with the latest supported version of the package** in the `master` and Beta release branches.
 This ensures that the user always gets the latest version of the package in a new release and also benefits from its inclusion in Atom's snapshot.

+For rule #3, it will be important to have automation to ensure that current Beta release and `master` are kept up to date with the latest compatible version of any updatable bundled package as it will be difficult for maintainers to do that manually.
+This could be accomplished by a nightly CI run which is focused explicitly on bumping package dependencies in this manner.

 ## Drawbacks

 ### Possible API incompatibility